Mhp23/react-native-awesome-template/README.md

 ## 💫 Features

 - 🐶 Configuring [husky](https://github.com/typicode/husky), a popular Git hook tool, simplifies the setup and management of pre-commit hooks.
+Currently, pre-commit, pre-push, and commit-msg hooks have configured.

 - 💅 Configuring [lint-staged](https://github.com/lint-staged/lint-staged) allows for code linting before committing, ensuring that no errors make their way into the repository and enforcing consistent code style.